tomczak724/Number_Classification_Neural_Network/README.md

 `DigitCanvas` is an interactive figure which allows you to draw your own numerals and have the network guess them.
 The infrastructure for this figure is also encapsulated as an object (surprised?).
-The interactivity is entirely handled my the `mpl_connect` method with several matplotlib event classes.
+The interactivity is entirely handled my the `mpl_connect` method within matplotlib and several `event` classes (I found the official [matplotlib documentation](https://matplotlib.org/3.1.0/users/event_handling.html) on this quite helpful).

 First you'll need to clone the repository to your machine.